Credit Suisse meets to weigh options, under pressure to merge with UBS

 "The Swiss central bank stepping in was a necessary step to calm the flames, but it might not be sufficient to restore confidence in Credit Suisse, so there’s talk about more measures," said Frederique Carrier, head of investment strategy at RBC Wealth Management.

-Already this week, big U.S. banks provided a $30 billion lifeline for smaller lender First Republic, while U.S. banks altogether sought a record $153 billion in emergency liquidity from the Federal Reserve in recent days.
+Already this week, big US banks provided a US$30 billion lifeline for smaller lender First Republic, while US banks altogether sought a record US$153 billion in emergency liquidity from the Federal Reserve in recent days.

 In Washington, focus turned to greater oversight to ensure that banks - and their executives - are held accountable.